Rokasl/CS408_project/report/source/14_chapter_7.md

 * Vole uses different compiler which has its own terminal, thus expect script was used.
 This might have affected performance.
-* Final system is dependent on Frankjnr compiler.
+* Final system is dependent on the Frankjnr compiler.
-* Final system uses JavaScript powered machine compared to other which use Haskell for abstract machine.
+* Final system uses JavaScript powered machine compared to others which use Haskell abstract machines.

 This evaluation gives a clear idea of the state of the system in terms of performance compared to other similar systems.
 However, these results were expected, since the performance was not one of the core goals of the project.
-Moreover, due to developed benchmark framework, it could be easily used again after further development to quickly check for changes in performance.
+Moreover, due to developed benchmark framework, it could be easily used again after further development to efficiently check for changes in performance.

 ### Functionality comparison

-One of the main goals of the final system was to support the same functionality as Frankjnr original components do and implement addition web development features on top.
+One of the main goals of the final system was to support the same functionality as Frankjnr original components do and add addition web development feature support.
 Known main features of both systems were extracted and compared.
 The table below shows the results of the comparison.

 | Feature                | Final system | Original system |